It’s me again. Been away for a bit. What have I missed? 🙂

 And I wouldn’t even be back so soon if it wasn’t for Keith Urban.
 Now, I know what you’re thinking, “OK, boomer”.
 But before you start judging my music taste, let me give you a few reasons why ‘Wild Hearts’ is a song we all need right now.

 PART 77 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Just in case you haven’t heard: Melbourne is on its sixth lockdown and NSW could be off-limits until Christmas.
 Occasionally, Brisbane joins the party for an express isolation weekend.
 Even the nation’s capital, Canberra, has found itself in its first confinement.
 Oh, and travelling within the country has never been more messed up.
 So developing some form of a COVID-pass (already successfully implemented in Europe) is the trending topic these days.